Skip site navigation

 SPRINTING THROUGH THE STREETS of New York with cops in pursuit, then getting hit by a yellow cab and shot in the leg was one of the best days of Warren Hull’s life: The brutal 2014 chase scene for the TV series "Person of Interest" jump-started his career as a stuntman.

-Since then, he’s done everything from mauling humans as a zombie in “Fallout” to rappelling from the ceiling to arrest Rachel Brosnahan on “Saturday Night Live” and diving across a football field as a Pop-Tart for NFL commercials.
+Since then, he’s done everything from mauling humans as a zombie in “Fallout” to rappelling from the ceiling to arrest Rachel Brosnahan on “Saturday Night Live” and diving across a football field as a Pop-Tart for a series of NFL commercials—and on the side, building the largest stunt casting website in the world.

-man in Pop-Tart costume
+man in Pop-Tart costume Courtesy of Warren Hull

-two men dressed as ghouls
+two men dressed as ghouls Courtesy of Warren Hull

-Since it was launched in 2017—shortly after he finally quit his day job—it’s helped New York-based Hull make copious industry connections.
-Staying flexible is key; he’s often being contacted on Monday to ask if he’s free on Thursday—or even the same day.
+Since it was launched in 2017—shortly after he quit his day job to focus on stunt work—it’s given Hull a leg up in the industry.
+Working primarily out of New York, he occasionally has weeks-long projects like Marvel TV series “Luke Cage” or “Daredevil.”
+More often, he’s being contacted on a Monday to ask if he’s free that Thursday—or even the same day.
 “They’ll say, ‘Start driving to Brooklyn and your contract will be on your phone by the time you get there.’”
-Flip through some of his projects:

 SILLIEST